The importance of a solid foundation

 These benefits don't come automatically though.
 The microscope reduces the focal area the setter can work within, which can lead to poor posture and constant refocusing, and the power-assist machine can be ineffective if not configured properly.
 Graver sharpening and workholding are also common challenges that discourage even the most experienced setters as they attempt to upgrade their equipment.

 To avoid these roadblocks, the right tools need to be chosen, then configured in ways that are proven to work.
-Learning the fundamentals of bead and micro setting isn't easy, but with today's tools and intensive training, a jeweller can develop these skills in a couple of weeks as opposed to many months of a traditional apprenticeship.
+Learning the fundamentals of bead and micro setting isn't easy, but with today's tools and intensive training, a jeweller can develop these skills in a few weeks as opposed to many months of a traditional apprenticeship.
 Once this has been done, the benefits start to roll in:

 Stunning work